nnnnicholas/leaderboard/readme.md

 - Anyone can call `totalAttention()` to see total attention paid (ETH).

 ## Deploy instructions
-copy paste the contract into remix and hit deploy lol
+Copy paste the contract into remix and hit deploy lol.

 ## Author
 [@nnnnicholas](https://twitter.com/nnnnicholas)